 "underground, downward-growing part of a plant," late Old English rōt and in part from a Scandinavian cognate akin to Old Norse rot "root," figuratively "cause, origin," from Proto-Germanic *wrot (source also of Old English wyrt "root, herb, plant," Old High German wurz, German Wurz "a plant," Gothic waurts "a root," with characteristic Scandinavian loss of -w- before -r-), from PIE root *wrād- "branch, root" (source of wort and radical).
 The usual Old English words for "root" were wyrttruma and wyrtwala.

-Figurative use is from c.
-1200.
-Of teeth, hair, etc., from early 13c.
+Figurative use, "source of a quality or condition," is from late 12c.
+Of the base parts of teeth, hair, etc., from early 13c.
 Mathematical sense is from 1550s.
 Philological sense from 1520s.
 Slang meaning "penis" is recorded from 1846.
-In African-American vernacular use, "a spell effected by magical properties of roots," 1935.
-To take root is from 1530s.
-Root beer, made from the extracts of various roots, first recorded 1841, American English; root doctor is from 1821.
-Root cap is from 1875.
+In African-American vernacular use, "a spell effected by magical properties of roots," by 1935.
+The sense of "person considered as the source or offspring of a family or clan" is by early 14c., chiefly biblical.

-Associated with the verb sense of root (n.).
-Extended sense of "poke about, pry" first recorded 1831.
-Phrase root hog or die "work or fail" first attested 1834, American English (in works of Davey Crockett, who noted it as an "old saying").
-Reduplicated form rootin' tootin' "noisy, rambunctious" is recorded from 1875.
+Altered by association with root (v.3), as if "to dig up by the roots."
+Extended sense of "poke about, pry" is recorded by 1831.
+The picturesque phrase root hog or die "work or fail" first attested 1834, American English (in works of Davy Crockett, who noted it as an "old saying").

 "cheer, support," 1889, American English, originally in a baseball context, probably from root (v.1) via intermediate sense of "study, work hard" (1856).
 Related: Rooted; rooting.